rehierl/abstract-properties/02-basic-maths/4-1-prefix-infix-suffix.md

 ## intervals over simple sequences

-Since any sequence is associated with an index order over its components, index-based intervals can be used in the context of any known sequence of elements.
-However, since an interval over an index order (strictly speaking) only defines set of index values, there needs to be a mapping between the set of index values an index-based interval defines, and the squence of elements.
+Since any sequence is associated with an index order over its components, index-based intervals can be used in the context of any known sequence.
+However, since an interval over an index order (strictly speaking) only defines a set of index values, there needs to be a mapping between the set of index values an index-based interval defines, and the source squence of elements.

 * `s := (a, b, c, a, e)`
 * `s[x]` is defined for `(x in [1,#s])`
 * `i6 := [2, 4] => { 2, 3, 4 }`

-Because of that, a sequence of index values must be formed first such that it holds all the index values in the specified interval, in ascending order.
+Because of that, a sequence of index values must be formed first such that it holds all the index values in the specified interval in ascending order.
-Then, and only then can each index within that ordered sequence of intervals be replaced by the symbol within the source sequence at the specified index.
+Then, and only then can each index within that ordered sequence of intervals be replaced by the symbol at the specified index whithin the source sequence.

 * `( i6 := [2,4] ) => ( t := (2,3,4) ) => ( u := (b,c,a) )`

-Note that the entire mapping needs to be understood to be defined in terms of an operation/function over a given sequence and a pair of index values.
+Note that the entire mapping needs to be understood to be defined in terms of an operation/function over a given sequence and its index order.
 That operation must also be understood to be defined to return a **substring** within the given range of index values:

 * `op(s,2,4) -> (b,c,a)`
 * `s[a,b], s(a,b) := op(s,a,b)`

 Note that, defined as above, both of the endpoints of the specified interval are by definition included.
 It is therefore not possible to exclude any of the endpoints.
-This definition is however sufficient in the context of this discussion.
+(This definition is however sufficient in the overall context of this discussion).

 <!-- ======================================================================= -->
 ## induced substrings